-- Applicants who have been diagnosed as developmentally disabled (must submit verification). - Applicants who possess a GED, high school equivalency (whose high school class graduated 3+ years prior to applying). - Applicants who have been high school graduates for three years or more.
+- Applicants with diagnosed learning disabilities (must submit verification). - Applicants who possess a GED, high school equivalency (whose high school class graduated 3+ years prior to applying). - Applicants who have been high school graduates for three years or more.

 The following students may be exempt from some portions of Massachusetts College of Liberal Arts' minimum admission requirements and are evaluated for admission on alternative academic credentials as stated in the specific sections below.